Murqinistic-Tools/specific-tool/readme.md

 If you are using an ATK hub, I do not recommend using this software. **Use onboard config** for digital vibrance; the vibrance GUI is always more ideal.
 One day, Nvidia may change these magic numbers.

-And under 50 digital vibrance value is has bug i m not fix it.
+And under 50 digital vibrance value is has bug i will not fix..

 The coding of this tool was done entirely by AI.